AndersTrier/reed-solomon-simd/README.md

 - Up to 65535 original shards or 65535 recovery shards.
 - `O(n log n)` complexity.
-- Runtime selection of best SIMD implementation for x86(-64) (SSSE3 and AVX2) with
-fallback to plain Rust.
+- Runtime selection of best SIMD implementation on both AArch64 (Neon) and x86(-64) (SSSE3 and AVX2) with fallback to plain Rust.
 - Entirely written in Rust.